After

 finish.
 We waited for news on the runners still on the course.

-We had Mark with his sprained ankle and heard that Magali
+We had Mark with his sprained ankle and heard that Magali Reports

 were that they were both in good spirits and making progress.
 Frank